 Stories of the professionalism and technical superiority of Radio London worried those managing Radio Caroline long before the Galaxy arrived off the British coast.
 It is now known that during the weeks before Radio London came on the air Ronan O'Rahilly, aware of the new station's superior sales expertise, approached Radio London Managing Director, Philip Birch suggesting a merger of the two advertising sales organisations -

-Radio London’s ship first anchored in the Thames Estuary, near to Shivering Sands Fort (home of Radio City), however, Ronan O’Rahilly helpfully pointed out to his new rivals that their chosen position was likely to be inside British territorial waters.
+Radio London’s ship first anchored in the Thames Estuary on 19th November 1964, near to Shivering Sands Fort (home of Radio City), however, Ronan O’Rahilly helpfully pointed out to his new rivals that their chosen position was likely to be inside British territorial waters.
 The Galaxy moved to an anchorage off Walton-

 Radio London's format was strictly based on the Top 40 (known on the station as the Fab 40).
 Initially the American backers had wanted to name the station Radio KLIF (London), the Big K, (after Gordon McLendon's station in Dallas) with tapes of the Dallas programmes being rebroadcast in an undiluted American style to an unsuspecting British audience.
 However, they eventually settled for a change of name to Radio London (Big L), with a watered down version of the highly Americanised Top 40 format, which it was thought would be more acceptable to British listeners.